nMckenryan/Borrius-Pokedex-Scraper/README.md

 #### Note: As the project is completed, the Pokedex is unlikely to have changed, so you may want ot download the [ JSON provided](https://github.com/nMckenryan/BorriusPokedexScraper/blob/main/borrius_pokedex_data.json).
 Otherwise:

+0. Install Python dependancies from requirements.txt
 1. Download and extract the project by cloning this project or running the ZIP
 2. Run `python borrius_pokemon_scraper.py` in the terminal
-3. Wait for the process to completes (takes around ~2-5 Minutes)
+3. Wait for the process to completes (takes around >2 minutes)
 4. Open the `borrius_pokedex_data.json` file in your favorite text editor and enjoy

 ### TO DO: